 Along with the concept that “content is king,” came an extremely flooded landscape.
 A harmful misconception was born that the sheer amount of content being produced is key.

 Thinking about the recent algorithm updates that we’ve seen, it’s clear that Google is trying to tell us something – to choose quality over quantity.

 I’d argue that content actually isn’t king anymore.
 Quality is.

 By this, I mean that having fewer extremely valuable content assets is much better than having an abundance of low-quality assets.

 As content marketers, we must focus on offering readers value in everything that we write and publish.
 Sometimes this means recognizing when you’re creating irrelevant content.

-Here are 10 warning signs that it’s time to revamp your content strategy.
+Here are 10 warning signs that it’s time to revamp your keyword search strategy.

 1. Organic Traffic Is Minimal

 It may go without saying that if no one is searching around the topic that you’re writing about, the chances of it driving significant traffic are slim to none.